 What is an IPA beer and what are the different types of IPAs available on the market today?

 IPA stands for India Pale Ale.
 These beers are brewed with extra hops, which give them their signature bitterness.
 IPAs are typically pale in color, and range from light to medium in body.
-There are a few different subcategories of IPA, including English IPA, American IPA, and Double IPA.
+There are a few different subcategories of IPA, including English IPA, New England IPA, American IPA, and Double IPA.

 English IPAs are typically lower in alcohol content and bitterness than their American counterparts.
 They also tend to be more malty, with a balanced sweetness.